NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 Install Docker
 --------------

-As mentioned above, the WRF simulation and METPlus analysis applications are provided as Docker images that will run as a `"container" <https://docs.docker.com/guides/docker-concepts/the-basics/what-is-a-container/>`_ on your cloud instance.
+As mentioned above, the WRF simulation and METplus analysis applications are provided as Docker images that will run as a `"container" <https://docs.docker.com/guides/docker-concepts/the-basics/what-is-a-container/>`_ on your cloud instance.
 To run a Docker container, you must first install the Docker Engine on your instance.
-You can then "pull" (download) the WRF and METPlus images that will be run as containers.
+You can then "pull" (download) the WRF and METplus images that will be run as containers.

 The `instructions for installing Docker Engine on Ubuntu <https://docs.docker.com/engine/install/ubuntu/>`_ are very thorough and make a good reference, but we only need to perform a subset of those steps.